CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 21 NCAC 39 .0202 business succession

-(1) Providing the Board documentation of being supervised by and employed full time with a certified contractor or inspector for the past three years;
+(1) Providing the Board documentation of supervision by and full-time employment with a Board certified contractor or point-of-sale inspector for the past three years;

-(2) Providing the Board three affidavits from local health department, engineers, or customers that show integral involvement with the installation of on-site wastewater systems;
+(2) Providing the Board three affidavits from local health departments as defined by G.S.
+130A-34, engineers, or customers describing the applicant's involvement with the installation of on-site wastewater systems;

 (3) Providing the Board with an application for certification, including appropriate initial fees;